-(B) Core Principle Making sure of openness and comprehensive stakeholder engagement
+(B) Core Principle

+Making sure of openness and comprehensive stakeholder engagement

-Sub Principle: B(1) Openness We will: (1)Support our commitment to a culture of openness and transparency through: Fulfilling our obligations under the Freedom of Information/Environmental Information legislation; Publicising decisions and information through our website and through web broadcasting of our committees: Be open and transparent in all our decision making except, where justified, the exemptions under Schedule 12 of the Local Government Act apply.
-Document evidence for decisions by recording criteria, rationale and data relied upon - using processes (2) proportionate to the impact and risk of the decisions being made.
-What evidence/assurance is in place?
-Annual report and Business Plan published; • Annual Monitoring Report on Local Plan; Monthly and Annual Head of Law Reports to Planning Committee; Creation of data protection policies, data protection staff training plan and rollout with appropriate tools and monitoring, robust processes where personal/sensitive data is created or used as part of wider operations; Use of robust data processor agreements where 3rd parties hold or process personal/sensitive data on the Authority's behalf; Freedom of Information Act Publication Scheme and disclosure log; Appointment of Senior Information Risk Owner, Lead Information Asset Owner and departmental Information Asset Owners; Corporate Strategy 2016-2019 including Directional Shifts.
-Cornerstones and success measures: Financial information such as outturns, accounts and external audit reports published on our website; Local Government Transparency Code 2015 - information is published on the website includes spending over £250, credit card spending, tenders, income from parking, organisation structures and senior salaries, trade union facility time, pay multiples, land and property assets; Publish information under Section 149 of the Equality Act 2010 (the Public Sector Equality Duties) and the Equality Act 2010 (Specific Duties) Regulations 2011 to publish workforce profile information by "protected characteristics "Gender, age, ethnicity, disability, religion and belief, sexual orientation and pay grade); The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 will require the Authority to publish prescribed information about their gender pay gap results; Standing Orders make sure that exempt items are kept to a minimum and where possible an open report is provided to summarise the decision to be made and allow public participation; Documents relating to meetings of the Authority and its Committees along with Key governance documents, such as Standing Orders are published on the Authority website; Provisions in place allowing reporting on meetings and providing an audio webcast of meetings of the Authority and its Committees; Publish work programmes for the Authority and its Committees; Committee Reports and Minutes; Resources Management Team business cases and minutes; Standing Orders (Delegation to Committees, Delegation to Officers, Financial Procedure Rules and Contract procedure rules); Corporate Report Templates that include headings for key areas that must be taken into account in writing reports such as Financial, HR and Legal advice; Service protocols on recording decisions/file notes e.g. site visit file notes, HR forms and decisions, tender book;
+Sub Principle: B(1) Openness

+We w We will: (1) Support our commitment to a culture of openness and transparency through: Fulfilling our obligations under the Freedom of Information/Environmental Information legislation; Publicising decisions and information through our website and through web broadcasting of our committees; • Be open and transparent in all our decision making except, where justified, the exemptions under Schedule 12 of the Local Government Act apply.
+(2) Document evidence for decisions by recording criteria, rationale and data relied upon - using processes proportionate to the impact and risk of the decisions being made.
+What evidence/assurance is in place? • Annual Report and Business Plan published; Annual Monitoring Report on Local Plan; Monthly and Annual Head of Law Appeal Reports to Planning Committee; Creation of data protection policies, data protection staff training plan and rollout with appropriate tools and monitoring, robust processes where personal/sensitive data is created or used as part of wider operations; Use of robust data processor agreements where 3 rd parties hold or process personal/sensitive data on the Authority's behalf; Freedom of Information Act Publication Scheme and disclosure log; Appointment of Senior Information Risk Owner, Lead Information Asset Owner and departmental Information Asset Owners; Corporate Strategy 2019-2024; Financial information such as outturns, accounts and external audit reports published on our website; Local Government Transparency Code 2015 - information is published on the website includes spending over £250, credit card spending, tenders, income from parking, organisation structures and senior salaries, trade union facility time, pay multiples, land and property assets; Publish information under Section 149 of the Equality Act 2010 (the Public Sector Equality Duties) and the Equality Act 2010 (Specific Duties) Regulations 2011 to publish workforce profile information and pay grade); Publishing prescribed information about our gender pay gap results in accordance with the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017; Standing Orders make sure that exempt items are kept to a minimum and where possible an open report is provided to summarise the decision to be made and allow public participation; • Documents relating to meetings of the Authority and its Committees along with Key governance documents, such as Standing Orders are published on the Authority website; Provisions in place allowing reporting on meetings and providing an audio or audio-visual webcast of meetings of the Authority and its Committees; Publish work programmes for the Authority and its Committees;

+- Committee Reports and Minutes; - Resources Management Meeting business cases and minutes; - Standing Orders (Delegation to Committees, Delegation to Officers, Financial Procedure Rules and Contract Procedure Rules); - Corporate Report Templates that include headings for key areas that must be taken into account in writing reports such as Financial, HR and Legal advice, Climate Change, Equality, Diversity and Inclusion considerations; - Service protocols on recording decisions/file notes e.g. site visit file notes, HR forms and decisions, tender book; - Planning and other reports for recording delegated decisions.